roflcoopter/viseron/README.md

       privileged: true
   ```
   Note: Viseron is quite RAM intensive, mostly because of the object detection but also because of the lookback feature.\
-  Therefore i do not recommend using an RPi unless you have a Google Coral EdgeTPU.
+  I do not recommend using an RPi unless you have a Google Coral EdgeTPU, the CPU is not fast enough and you might run out of memory.\
+  To make use of hardware accelerated decoding/encoding you might have to increase the allocated GPU memory.\
+  To do this edit ```/boot/config.txt``` and set ```gpu_mem=256``` and then reboot.
 </details>